Shogunkayo/Evently-Social-Media-Website/README.md

 - (OPTIONAL) Create a new database called 'evently' (or any name of your choice)

-- (OPTIONAL) Create the following collections: 'events', 'users' and
+- (OPTIONAL) Create the following collections: 'events', 'users' and 'feedbacks'

 - (OPTIONAL) Import the respective stock collections by clicking on Add Data -> Import File -> Select the collections downloaded from stock-collection directory -> Select import file type as JSON